Rivet¶

 Typical use cases¶

-- Agent Design: Crafting intricate logic for autonomous or semi-autonomous AI agents.
+- Agent Design: Crafting intricate logic for autonomous or semi-autonomous AI agents using a node-based editor.

 Strengths¶

-- Developer-Centric: Built by developers for developers, with a focus on powerful features and extensibility.
+- Developer-Centric: Built for developers with a focus on extensibility and powerful visual debugging.

 Limitations¶